 As a Naturopathic Doctor, patients often come into my office looking for tips to enhance their work-life balance.
 According to the Government of Canada, work-life balance is a self-defined, self-determined state of well-being which allows people the ability to effectively manage multiple responsibilities at home, at work and in the community.
-To get a head start on the New Year, I have listed some helpful tips for you to try out to attain that much-needed balance:
+Read on for some helpful tips for you to try out to achieve that much-needed balance!

 Simplify your schedule and prioritize important tasks.
 By focusing on completing the most important tasks, this will increase the impact of the time you spend working and decrease the time you need to work to get those big ticket items on your agenda out of the way.
 Understand that everything worth having requires a time commitment, so focus on tasks/relationships/work/community issues that matter the most to you.
 By doing so, you begin to create a life that is meaningful and fulfilling to you.
 If you find yourself getting side-tracked, write down or print off your prioritized list and keep it in a visible area as a constant reminder.